MicroLabs-ACE/Attendance-System/README.md

 The following messages can be sent:

 - _OperationStopped_ - indicates that a 'Stop' command was sent.
-- _OperationTimeout_ - indicates that an operation has timed out after 5000s of inactivity.
+- _OperationTimeout_ - indicates that an operation has timed out after 3 minutes of inactivity.
 Consult hardware engineer to change timeout value.
 - _FingerprintConversionError_ - indicates fingerprint image could not be converted.
 If it persists, consult hardware engineer.
+- _FingerprintVerifyStart_ - indicates a verify process has started.
 - _FingerprintNotFound_ - indicates that fingerprint is not registered on fingerprint sensor.
 If it persists, try enrolling again.
 If it still persists, consult hardware engineer.
 - _FingerprintVerifySuccess_ - indicates fingerprint was found.
 - _BurstVerify_ - indicates that burst verify has begun.